GoChallenge/cli/README.md

 So far it has this functionality:

- - `login` - Participants can store their username and apikey locally.
-This info is used during submission
+ - `configure` - Stores apikey locally.
+This is used during submission
- - `logout` - Stored info is deleted
  - `fetch` - Can retrieve a repo once it has the repo name.
 Uses the `go get` command to do this.
- - `submit` - Checks if the user is logged in.
-If he is, runs the tests in the directory specified.
+ - `submit` - Checks if apikey is present.
+If it is, runs the tests in the directory specified.
 If tests pass, makes a zip archive of the files/folder the user provides.

 TODO

- - login should verify the username+apikey pair with the server
+ - configure should verify the apikey pair with the server
  - fetch should get the current repo name from the server (hardcoded for now)
  - fetch should retrieve past challenges
  - submit should upload the zip file to the server